Why are Healthcare Narratives important?

 - Provide a turnkey Good Catch program for healthcare organizations on a journey of high reliability

-Please explore the three short narrative films below, each intended to inspire a culture of safety, patient engagement and patient centered care.
+Please explore the short narrative films below, each intended to inspire a culture of safety, patient engagement and patient centered care.

 In Please See Me, for example, our intention was to connect patients and providers, and reflect upon our promise to patients that we engage in meaningful conversations to better understand and honor their needs, values, preferences and goals.
 This particular video has been requested by CMS, and all three have been requested for use by health system leaders across healthcare, to use as a storytelling tool that sets expectations around culture and illuminates the starting point for their related initiatives.
 Real change comes, however, when you cultivate the stories within your health system.
 Contact Tracy Granzyk, MS, MFA for more information.

-All three narratives are available on the MedStar Health Quality and Safety YouTube channel, along with our entire video library.
+All narratives are available on the MedStar Health Quality and Safety YouTube channel, along with our entire video library.